No Particle board!

 They have two tall doors on the upper pantry cabinet and it usually will sit on a bank of drawers.
 Total height is 86.375″.

-There will be four shelves provided or you can add pull out trays for $40.00 per tray.
+There will be four shelves provided or you can add pull out drawers for $40.00 per drawer.

 Broom closet cabinets are around 61″ tall with no shelves and there is an upper cabinet with a shelf that sits on top.
 Together they are around 86 3/8″ tall.